BioNCphilic/bioncphilic.github.io/README.md

-# A fabulous Earth Data Science Portfolio
+# Randi's Earth Data Science Portfolio
-repo for earth analytics course
+### My brackground is in STEM Education.
+Working to bring real world data to the classroom.
-* My portfolio can be found here (https://bioncphilic.github.io)
+> My portfolio can be found [here](https://bioncphilic.github.io)
+* Email: r_neff@southwesterncc.edu